-70) Two minor examinations (20 marks), Class Performance measured through percentage of lectures attended (4 marks), assignments (6 marks), and the end-semester examination (70 marks).

-For the end semester examination, nine questions are to be set by the examiner.
+General Course Information Course Code: PC/CSE/7-T Course Assessment Methods (internal: 30; external: Course Credits: 3 70) Three minor examinations (20 marks), Class Type: Professional Core Performance measured through percentage of lectures Contact Hours: 3 hours/week attended (4 marks), assignments (6 marks), and the end- Mode: Lectures (L) semester examination (70 marks).
+Exam Duration: 3 hours For the end semester examination, nine questions are to be set by the examiner.
 A candidate is required to attempt 5 questions in all.
 All questions carry equal marks.
 Question number 1 will be compulsory and based on the entire syllabus.
 It will contain seven parts of 2 marks each.
 Question numbers 2 to 9 will be given by setting two questions from each of the four units of the syllabus.
 A candidate is required to attempt the remaining four questions by selecting one question from each of the four units.